jjatria/cpran-www/docs/plugins/index.md

 These tests are nothing fancy: they are simply Praat scripts (with a different extension) that produce TAP output.
-In order to make it easier for you to write these tests you can use the [`testsimple`][testsimple] plugin, but you can also write it manually if you prefer.
+In order to make it easier for you to write these tests you can use the [testsimple][] plugin, but you can also write it manually if you prefer.

 [testsimple]: {{ BASE_PATH }}/plugins/testsimple